mrchughes/solid-project-parent/README.md

 2. **Solid PDS** - Personal Data Store based on Community Solid Server for hosting user data and WebIDs
 3. **DRO** - Emulates a Departmental Records Office, issuing birth and marriage certificates as verifiable credentials using did:web
 4. **VC Verifier** - Service for verifying credentials using direct did:web resolution
-5. **FEP** - Benefits application with PDS integration for credential verification
+5. **FEP** - Frontend Portal application with PDS integration for credential verification

 Each service implements did:web directly where needed, without relying on a central DID Registry.
 For more details on the updated architecture, see [docs/UPDATED_ARCHITECTURE.md](./docs/UPDATED_ARCHITECTURE.md).